 Bowling alley, pool tables, and video games.
 Open grill for food and drinks.
 Bar- for adults 21 and over.

 The annual three-day Lansing Autumn Fest returns for its 5th year.
 Located at the corner of Ridge and Henry streets in downtown Lansing by the Clock Tower and at Fox Pointe.
-The family friendly event includes musical entertainment, food vendors, vendor Market Place and craft fair, vintage baseball game, kids zone with second entertainment stage and kids games, chili cook-off, military recognition day, pancake breakfast, 5K Hero Walk/Run, $10,000 Pumpkin Cash Raffle.
-For more information or to be a sponsor or vendor, visit www.lansingautumfest.org or call 708-832-4584.
+The family friendly event includes musical entertainment, food vendors, market place and craft fair, kids zone with second entertainment stage and kids games, military recognition day, pancake breakfast, 5K Hero Walk/Run, Pumpkin Cash Raffle and much more.
+For more information or to be a sponsor, volunteer, food vendor or market place vendor, visit lansingautumfest.org or call 708-832-4584.
 F 4-11PM, Sa 7AM-11PM, Su 11:30AM-5PM.

 Citadel Theatre is dedicated to producing inspiring theatre by bringing together gifted professionals from all the theatrical disciplines to create exciting, compelling work of the highest caliber.